cisco-en-programmability/dnacenter_ip_address_conflict_prevention/README.md

 **Usage**

-This script will ask the user to input the following:

-- IPv4 address

 This sample script will:
      - ask user to input the file name with the CLI template to be configured
      - validate the provided file name exists
      - open the file
      - select the IPv4 addresses to be configured on interfaces
      - validate if the selected IPv4 addresses are valid IPv4 addresses
-     - verify if the IPv4 addresses are in use by a network device
+     - Verify if the IPv4 addresses are:
+        - Used by a network device
-     - verify if the IPv4 addresses are in use by a client
+        - Used by a client
-     - verify if the IPv4 addresses are reachable
+        - Reachable
-     - deploying the configuration file will create an IPv4 address conflict if any of the above steps fail for one IPv4 address
+     - deploying the configuration template will create an IPv4 address conflict if any of the above validations fail for one IPv4 address

+Execute the script:

 $ python ip_conflict_prevention.py

 *Sample output:*

-Start of Application "ip_conflict_prevention.py" Run Input the CLI Template file name (example - "cli.txt"):   cli.txt
+Start of Application "ip_conflict_prevention.py" Run Input the CLI Template file name (example - "config.txt"):   cli_template.txt

 The CLI template: